wilfredmanyara/super-octo-fortnight/README.md

 <h1> About </h1>

-This is a full-stack application that uses the MERN stack - React & material UI on front end and express.js and MongoDB on backend.
-Authentication & authorization middleware is run between the request / response cycle.
+<p> This is a full-stack application that uses the MERN stack - React & material UI on front end and express.js and MongoDB on backend.
+Authentication & authorization
+middleware is run between the request / response cycle. </p>

-Mongoose library is used to interact with the backend and provide object document modeling (equivalent to ORM in relational database).
+<p> Mongoose library is used to interact with the backend and provide object document modeling (equivalent to ORM in relational database). </p>

-This repo contains two folders: front-end & back-end.
+<p> This repo contains two folders: front-end & back-end. </p>

-The Material UI templates can be found at: https://mui.com/getting-started/templates/ React Docs can be found at: https://reactjs.org/docs/getting-started.html Node.js can be downloaded at: https://nodejs.org/en/download/ Express.js docs can be found at: https://expressjs.com/ MongoDB can be downloaded at: https://www.mongodb.com/try/download/community Mongoose ODM documentation be be viewed at: https://mongoosejs.com/
+<p> The Material UI templates can be found at: https://mui.com/getting-started/templates/ </p>
+<p> React Docs can be found at: https://reactjs.org/docs/getting-started.html </p>
+<p> Node.js can be downloaded at: https://nodejs.org/en/download/ </p>
+<p> Express.js docs can be found at: https://expressjs.com/ </p>
+<p> MongoDB can be downloaded at: https://www.mongodb.com/try/download/community </p>
+<p> Mongoose ODM documentation be be viewed at: https://mongoosejs.com/ </p>

 <h3> Backend Routes </h3>